← Home

 Read more

-• Independent prioritisation: Infrastructure Australia is reformed into a constitutionally independent body whose priority list is binding on government-projects below the cost-benefit threshold may not receive federal funding regardless of electoral appeal.
+• Independent prioritisation, bounded by Parliament: Infrastructure Australia is reformed into a constitutionally independent body whose priority list is binding on government-projects below the cost-benefit threshold may not receive federal funding regardless of electoral appeal.
+The body applies published criteria; it does not make policy.
+Substantive priorities (e.g. weighting national security, regional equity, decarbonisation) remain set by Parliament in statute.

 • Transparent cost-benefit: All projects above a dollar threshold must publish full cost-benefit analysis, including demand modelling and risk-adjusted cost estimates, before funding approval; analysis is audited by the independent fiscal office.